Hiwonder-docs/TurboPi/source/docs/11_network_configuration.md

 Using t**he Android system** as an example, these instructions also apply to iOS.

-(1) Open the “WonderPi” app on your phone.
+(1) Open the "WonderPi" app on your phone.
 Then, go to "Basic" and select "MasterPi".

 <img src="../_static/media/11.network_configuration/section_1/image1.png" style="width:700px" />

-(2)  Tap the “+” button in the bottom right corner of the screen, and choose **“Direct Connection Mode”.**
+(2)  Tap the "+" button in the bottom right corner of the screen, and choose **"Direct Connection Mode".**

 <img src="../_static/media/11.network_configuration/section_1/image2.png" style="width:700px"/>